 Looking back, the Billings grandfather wondered how the scam artist had known his real grandson’s name.
 He remembered a phone call he received a few weeks earlier from a young man.
 The caller had said, “Hi Grandpa,” and the Billings grandfather asked, “Who is this?”
 The young man replied, “Who do you think it is?”
 The grandfather said he thought it sounded like his grandson, John, and the young man replied, “You’re right, I’m just calling to say hello.”
 But before they could start talking the young man said, “Oh, I’m sorry, I have an important call coming in… I’ll call you back soon.”
 Fast forward a month later, and the Billings grandfather received the distressing call which led him to wire thousands of dollars to the scammer.

-A World War II veteran and Pearl Harbor survivor in Lewistown received a phone call this summer from a man who said he was an officer in the Niagara Falls, Canada police department.
+A World War II veteran and Pearl Harbor survivor in Lewistown received a phone call from a man who said he was an officer in the Niagara Falls, Canada police department.
 The caller said Canadian authorities had the man’s grandson in jail.
 A young man then came on the phone.

 “Grandpa,” he said.
 “Will you help me?”